ib729/yt-dlp-gui/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.